This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Sue then folded the soap into the wool and formed a small parcel.
 Holding the parcel tight, she dipped it into hot water and then added a squirt of liquid soap.
 For five minutes she twirled the soap around in her hands, chatting to me the while.
 I had a go at this point later on when we made the second soap and it’s fairly easy to get the hang of even if you’re a beginner like me.

 Just imagine rolling a bar of soap around in your hands only you’re feeling for bits of loose wool and pulling it tight with your movements.
 You’ve also got to watch the corners of the soap and make sure the wool is being stretched over them without the edges poking through.
 Rubbing with your fingers and thumbs helps.

 Most of the suds you see in the below photo come from the liquid soap but there’s also a bit from the bar soap too.
 Don’t worry about it affecting your finished product though.

 The wool pulls tighter and tighter and after a very short time transforms into ‘Felt’.
 This occurs when microscopic barbs on each of the wool strand locks with barbs on other strands.
 Through agitation it becomes a woolly fabric.
 Merino wool took a much shorter time to felt but the Loaghtan wool took only five minutes.

 When the wool feels tight and matted together it’s time for a rinse in very cold water.
 The water helps the felt to set and will also rinse the liquid soap away from the material.
 Squeeze the felted soap of as much liquid as possible and set it someplace to dry.

 The first time you use it, the only soap that comes through the wool will be suds from the soap inside.
-I don’t doubt that the Lanolin from the wool expresses itself along with the soap too.
-Lanolin is a natural oil from sheeps’ wool and can be found in cosmetics and beauty products due to its wonderful moisturising ability.
+I don’t doubt that the lanolin from the wool expresses itself along with the soap too.
+Lanolin is a natural oil from sheep’s wool and can be found in cosmetics and beauty products due to its wonderful moisturizing ability.